elibroftw/blog.elijahlopez.ca/content/posts/energy-drink-reviews.md

 What ratings mean.
 Anything above 5 means I would rather drink it than drink nothing.
 Anything under 6 means I'd rather drink water.
 Anything at 0 is a no go even if thirsty.
 I've sorted the drinks based on which I believe tastes the best.
 When this page is longer, I suggest using the find on page feature of your browser if you are looking for a specific review.

+### C4 Frozen Bombsicle (9.5 / 10)

+Number one at the moment.
+No wonder you can only get it from the gas station.
+The negative is that it doesn't really taste like an energy drink, more like juice.

 ### Reign Energy White Gummy Bear (9 / 10)

 I believe this is better than the Razzle Berry flavour, but I will have to taste the razzle berry again.
 There isn't exactly any bad points I can think of.
 This does have a slight taste like a gummy bear and it's not overpowering.